rpmohn/a4/README.md

 #### libtickit

 Requires [libtickit](https://www.leonerd.org.uk/code/libtickit/)
 with minimum revision 809 code source.
-The latest released verision 0.4.3 is revision 803, so you will likely have to compile this yourself for now.
+The latest released version 0.4.3 is revision 803, so you will likely have to compile this yourself for now.
 If you're compiling this yourself, make sure you also have installed both